 Southeast Grand Rapids Site

 On May 19, 2016, the Michigan Department of Health and Human Services requested EPA assistance at the Southeast Grand Rapids Vapor Intrusion Site in Grand Rapids, Michigan.
 Elevated levels of tetrachloroethylene (PCE) had been detected in the indoor air at four properties, two residential and two commercial.
 Additionally, an elevated level of trichloroethylene (TCE) was detected at one of the commercial properties.
 These properties were determined to be unsafe for occupancy by the health department.
 The vapors caused the evacuation of six residents and workers of two non-profit organizations at two physically connected buildings.
 EPA installed remediation systems in the buildings, and the buildings are reoccupied.
-Levels of target chemicals in the buildings remain below action levels.
-EPA continues to conduct periodic indoor air sampling to verify that the levels remain safe.
+EPA resampled the indoor air periodically for a year after system installation.
+Levels of target chemicals in the buildings remained below action levels.
+MDEQ continues to conduct periodic indoor air sampling to verify that the levels remain safe.

 A former dry cleaning operation at 413 Hall St. SE released the hazardous chemicals including tetrachloroethylene, or PCE, and trichloroethylene, or TCE.
-EPA has been worked to assess the extent of the underground contamination around the former dry cleaner.
-EPA is currently evaluating options to treat the contamination in the ground and groundwater at the former dry cleaner site, with the goal of eventually stopping the spread of contamination into the neighborhood.
+EPA assessed the extent of the underground contamination around the former dry cleaner.
+EPA evaluated options to treat the contamination in the ground and groundwater at the former dry cleaner site, with the goal of eventually stopping the spread of contamination into the neighborhood, and is proceeding with the installation of a soil vapor extraction/ air sparge system.

 In this area, EPA has not identified a threat to drinking water.
 City water is not contaminated (the city gets drinking water from Lake Michigan), and EPA has not identified any properties that use well water for drinking water.